Car Seat Law

 What is the Right Seat for My Child?

-As technology in child passenger safety evolves...that answer is every changing.
-In short, the ‘best’ car seat is the one that fits your child, fits your vehicle and one you will use every time your child is in the car.
+As research and technology in child passenger safety evolves, the answer is frequently changing.
+In short, the 'best' car seat is the one that fits your child, fits your vehicle and one you will use every time your child is in the car.
 However, the National Highway Traffic Safety Administration has just updated its guidelines as of March 2011 to make that answer easier for parents.

 - Child Safety Page from NHTSA